lkminx/lkminx/README.md

 ### Hi there 👋 im shyann :D

-- 🔭 I’m currently working on projects
+- 🔭 I’m currently working on mini projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, html and css
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with python
+- 🤔 I’m looking for no help because im awesome lol
-- ⚡ Fun fact: i love to eat :D
+- ⚡ Fun fact: i love to eat